amazon-ion/ion-docs/cookbook.md

     // the stream continues...
 ```

-The following example simulates an application whose only purpose is to sum the
+The following examples simulate an application whose only purpose is to sum the
 `quantity` fields of each `foo` struct in the stream.
 This is achieved by
 examining the type annotations of each top-level struct and comparing against
 `"foo"`.
+Because binary Ion is length-prefixed, when the struct's annotation does
+not match `"foo"`, the reader can quickly skip to the start of the next value.

+### Java

 ```java
     InputStream getStream() {